 From what I understand, the Serpo plug-in is the only Apple-compatible FREE plug-in that comes with a harmonica built into it, so for now, it’s the best option available to you.

-Truthfully, you could probably find an alternative out there, especially if you’re willing to spend some money, however, this is the only free one available to my knowledge.
+Truthfully, you could probably find an alternative out there like ProjectSam SWING from Plugin Fox which includes a harmonica as part of its massive bundle, however, this is the only free one available to my knowledge.

 How to Use Serpo’s Harmonica